jbannick/hellokata-java/src/modules/custom_images/hellomodimageusing lib3/README.md

 6. Repeat Steps 1 - 5 for the jackson.annotations JAR

-7. Repeat Steps 1 - 5 for the jackson.databind JAR ***except*** Step 2 and 3 include some additional options that make jdeps and javac aware of the two other JARed modules that databind depens on.
+7. Repeat Steps 1 - 5 for the jackson.databind JAR ***except*** Step 2 and 3 include some additional options that make jdeps and javac aware of the two other JARed modules that databind depends on.

 To build and run this app: